Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With my pros out of the way, let’s turn the tables now and talk about the things I don’t like about Babbel French.

-So bottom line, I just wish the live classes were a little more affordable (especially for students studying for the AP French exam).
+So bottom line, I just Babbel offered live classes (especially for students studying for the AP French exam).

 Needs More Speaking Exercises